Business Owners are Busy People!

 - Exit where success is selling your business successfully.

 As you can see, each stage has quite a different focus.
 For you to successfully steer your business now, you need a good idea of where you want to be in (say) 3 years time.
 That way all your decisions have to pass the test “is this the best way to get me closer to my destination”.

-We use the term Destination to refer to what would constitute “success” in your mind at the end of 3 years.
+Here we use the term Goal to refer to what would constitute “success” in your mind at the end of 3 years.

 This can change (say) annually when you reappraise your business direction.

 Your Goal is your ‘north star’, which always brings you back to the direction you should be taking to realise the outcome of your planning.
 It helps to avoid the pitfalls of multitasking which, all too often, business owners fall into.